ragardner/tksheet/docs/DOCUMENTATION.md

     - *`"ctrl_click_select"` / `"ctrl_select"` # for selecting multiple non-adjacent cells/rows/columns
     - *`"edit_header"` # allow header cell editing
     - *`"edit_index"` # allow index cell editing

-*has to be specifically enabled - See Notes.
+    - ***has to be specifically enabled - See Notes.**
+- `menu`(`bool`) when `True` adds the related functionality to the in-built popup menu.
+Only applicable for edit bindings such as Cut, Copy, Paste and Delete which have both a keyboard binding and a menu entry.

 Notes: